web3mining/nft-collection/README.md

 To compensate for increasing hardware speed and varying interest in running nodes over time, the proof-of-work difficulty is determined by a moving average targeting an average number of blocks per hour.
 If they're generated too fast, the difficulty increases.

 ## Network

-The steps to run the network are as follows:

 1. New transactions are broadcast to all nodes.
 2. Each node collects new transactions into a block.